 There's no clear link between combined hormonal contraceptives, like the NuvaRing, and weight gain or loss.
-Weight changes can occur for a number of reasons however more research on the effects of contraception is needed to provide a concrete answer.
-You can also take a look our guide to contraception and weight to find out more.
+Weight changes can occur for a number of reasons, however, more research on the effects of contraception is needed to provide a concrete answer.
+You can also take a look at our guide to contraception and weight to find out more.

 Will I get my period on the NuvaRing?